The homomorphism defect of an extended Levine-Tristram signature via twisted homology: The isotropic functor

 \subsection{The category of coloured tangles}

 Braids can be seen as a particular example of tangles.
 Intuitively, a tangle is a particular properly embedded $1$-dimensional submanifold of $D^2 \times [0,1]$ with a prescribed oriented boundary.
 More precisely, given a positive integer $n$, let $p_j^{(n)}$ be the point for $j=1,\ldots, n$.
-Let $\varepsilon$ and $\varepsilon'$ be sequences of $\pm 1$'s of length $n$ and $n'$ respectively.
+A \emph{tangle} $\tau$ is a smooth, properly embedded $1$-submanifold of $D^2 \times [0,1]$ such that there exist $n$ and $n'$ such that